Vulnerability

 “Maybe.
 Start a list, alright?
 Anything you can think of, no matter how unlikely.
 We don’t have much time, but whatever they can think of, so can we.”

 Once Lin and the CHRO have teleported to safety, the rest of those stuck in the security room line up in the order Burrell instructs.
-He checks to make sure everyone is ready, then nods to Jenson, who summons a machamp.
+He checks to make sure everyone is ready, then nods to Jensen, who summons a machamp.

 “Three,” he murmurs.
 “Two… one… Cha!”

 The machamp slams against the wall beside the door with all of its strength, body moving through the drywall in a single burst of raw strength.
-Jenson shoves himself through first, followed by Stocky (Red still hasn’t learned her name), Burrell, the young female cop (whose name he did learn, Mia), and Sicong.
+Jensen shoves himself through first, followed by Stocky (Red still hasn’t learned her name), Burrell, the young female cop (whose name he did learn, Mia), and Sicong.
 Valentin and Red listen to the sounds of battle through the hole, and only go through once it ends and Burrell calls “All clear.”

-Red follows Sicong and Valentin out, stepping carefully around Jenson’s badly wounded machamp and the three dark pokemon around it.
+Red follows Sicong and Valentin out, stepping carefully around Jensen’s badly wounded machamp and the three dark pokemon around it.
 Nearly a dozen other pokemon are scattered around the hallway, broken and bleeding, but there are no renegades in sight.
 “They ran as soon as we came out,” Burrell says as they attempt to heal and revive their pokemon.
 The machamp is one of three that doesn’t respond to treatment, and each gets replaced with fresh Fighting and Bug types.
 “Not sure if they’re escaping or falling back to regroup, but we can’t give them time.
 Let’s move out.”

 The hunters lead the way through the corridors at a jog, and for the first few moments Red is too busy trying to keep up to think of anything else.
 It’s hard to resist sending psydar pulses out, but he knows it’s not going to give him much info, and he needs to stay sharp, not risk destabilizing his thoughts any further.
 They pass the frightened faces of various office workers, and nearly make it to the stairs before more renegades find them.